A typical day at Little Nest Forest Fairy Kids:

 Each day children learn to care for themselves, each other, and the world around them.
 Children learn uplifting ways to interact with others and the surrounding environment, through imitation of adults and each other.

-During the school year we assist children in social development.
+During each session we assist children in social development.
 We gently guide young students through the exciting process of facilitating new friendships, or the expression of feelings, while modeling positive interaction with others.

 We do not use most forms of media, such as videos, films or movies.
 We do enjoy records, CD's and acoustic music.